-i.
+12.11.1.
 All material impairment losses need to be disclosed in the notes to the income statement as a separately disclosed item.
 They are normally disclosed as part of the note on the amounts that are included in the calculation of the Net Surplus or Deficit for the year.

-12. DISPOSAL AND RETIREMENTS
+12.12.
+DISPOSAL AND RETIREMENTS